 What you need to know when you are about to buy a made-to-measure suit?
 What is the difference between a bespoke suit and mtm-suit?

 In this post I try to give you detailed look to the process of buying a made-to-measure suit.
 In addition I go through what points you should consider in that process.
-As most of Finnish menswear-stores such as Sauma and Fere for example are starting their seasonal made-to-measure campaigns, I decided to update the post.
+As most of Finnish menswear-stores such as Sauma and Fere for example are having their seasonal made-to-measure campaigns at the moment, I decided to update the post.

 Made-to-measure suit – what is that?